OctopusDeploy/People/Cloud-Engineering/L4 - Lead Cloud Engineer.md

 **Examples:**

-- I led a medium-sized project for Octopus Cloud and product teams from pitch to production, collaborating with my team and stakeholders.
+- I successfully led and completed a large, complex project from pitch to production, collaborating with my team and stakeholders.
 - I made pragmatic decisions to ship a product, engaging stakeholders and keeping them informed.
 - People seek my opinion for technical decisions due to my proven track record of wise choices.
 - I guided my team’s decision-making around operational and security concerns, balancing speed and quality.